Certain Dimensions And Ratios Create Harmony among Facial Features, which Decide Your Attractiveness!

 With this face analysis score, the results determine an average face because the facial symmetry is almost there.
 This group is the general population.

 Score – [7.0 ~ 8.9]

 With this face analysis score, the results may determine a beautiful and attractive face because the symmetry is close to perfect.

 Score – [9.0 ~ 10]

 The Angle of the Face and Score Variations

 The variation of the face score generally has to do with the angle at which the photo is taken and the pose of the face.
 When you add portrait photo in PinkMirror.com for beauty analysis, it is important to use photo with the person looking straight into the camera in order to do accurate calculations.
-The Rule-of-fifth and Rule-of-third is formulated based on looking straight onto the face so keep that in mind during the uploading phase.
+The Rule-of-fifth, Rule-of-third and Rule-of-77 is formulated based on photos with face looking straight onto the camera.

 PinkMirror AI analysis finds the most beautiful celebrities of 2022.
 What is your Beauty Score?
 Find it here.

 - Beauty Ranges